RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>36</sup> And he took the seven loaves and the fishes, and gave thanks, and brake [them], and gave to his disciples, and the disciples to the multitude.
 <sup>37</sup> And they did all eat, and were filled: and they took up of the broken [meat] that was left seven baskets full.
 <sup>38</sup> And they that did eat were four thousand men, beside women and children.
-<sup>39</sup> And he sent away the multitude, and took ship , and came into the coasts of Magdala.
+<sup>39</sup> And he sent away the multitude, and took ship, and came into the coasts of Magdala.
 ## Chapter 16

 <sup>1</sup> The Pharisees also with the Sadducees came, and tempting desired him that he would shew them a sign from heaven.
 <sup>2</sup>  He answered and said unto them, When it is evening, ye say, [It will be] fair weather: for the sky is red.
 <sup>3</sup> And in the morning, [It will be] foul weather to day: for the sky is red and lowring.
 O [ye] hypocrites, ye can discern the face of the sky; but can ye not [discern] the signs of the times?
 <sup>4</sup> A wicked and adulterous generation seeketh after a sign; and there shall no sign be given unto it, but the sign of the prophet Jonas.
 And he left them, and departed.
 <sup>5</sup> And when his disciples were come to the other side, they had forgotten to take bread.